justinDevel/smartbrowseai/README.md

-# SmartBrowseAI - Chrome Extension
+# SmartWebAI - Chrome Extension

-SmartBrowseAI is a powerful Chrome extension that serves as an intelligent assistant, providing real-time insights, product comparisons, content generation, and more.
+SmartWebAI is a powerful Chrome extension that serves as an intelligent assistant, providing real-time insights, product comparisons, content generation, and more.
 It seamlessly integrates with any website, enhancing user interaction with advanced AI capabilities.

 ---